arjunindia/nvim-config/README.md

             ├── telescope.lua
             └── ( more ... )
 ```

-# About
-- Dont expect this config to be beautiful or blazing fast (no hardcore lazyloading is done)!
-- I'm just using some plugins with their default configs
-- This config only uses only lesser plugins which I think are important for any config.

 # Important Plugins used
 Below is the list of some very important plugins which I think should be must for any neovim config.